ywinf/Big-Pictures/README.md

-🧠 Big Pictures for Complex Systems: turning complex systems into clear mental models.
+🧠 Big Pictures for Complex Systems

+Making complexity understandable — one page at a time.

 Complex systems are hard to understand — not because information is missing, but because the overall structure is not visible.